-Governor Cuomo, for several years in a row, has submitted as part of his Executive Budget, Part Q of S.1508-A/A.2008-A (herein Part Q), an Article VII proposal to amend various sections of law in relation to removing from the Secretary of State the responsibility for mailing a copy of service of legal papers (e.g., summons and complaint) to business entities registered with the with the Department of State.
-The Committee on the Tort System has reviewed this legislation and opposes it for the reasons stated.
+Governor Cuomo, for several years in a row, has submitted as part of his Executive Budget, Part Q of S.7508/A.9508 (herein Part Q), an Article VII proposal to amend various sections of law in relation to removing from the Secretary of State the responsibility for mailing a copy of service of legal papers (e.g., summons and complaint) to business entities registered with the with the Department of State.
+The Committee on the Tort System has previously opposed this legislation for reasons stated in our Memorandum in Opposition dated 3/4/2019.
+The committee has reviewed this year's Executive Budget, Part Q and opposes it as follows:

-The stated purpose of this proposal follows:

-Under existing law, persons or entities suing corporations may serve the attendant legal papers upon the Secretary of State as the agent for the defendant corporate entity.
+"Under existing law, persons or entities suing corporations may serve the attendant legal papers upon the Secretary of State as the agent for the defendant corporate entity.
 The Secretary must then mail copies of such process documents to the defendant entity.
-This bill would require that plaintiffs serve these papers on the Secretary and the defendant entity at the same time.
+This bill would require that plaintiffs serve these papers on the Secretary and the defendant entity at the same time."